Christmas Island cuisine: Wild food

 Many other well known tropical fruits such as rambutan, lychee and durian do not grow on Christmas Island as there is inadequate soil depth and not enough steady rainfall throughout the year.

 Meals

 As a result of supply issues, whole fresh produce can be difficult to acquire and so meals that make use of processed foods and canned foods are popular.

 Traditionally, chickens were kept on the island and locals produced their own pickled eggs and Chinese century eggs.
 Dishes that made use of the chickens themselves were popular along with dishes that included local coconut crabs.
 However, coconut crabs are now a protected species.

-Places to eat out

 The island has a number of noodle bars offering Chinese and Malaysian dishes in accordance with the traditional cuisines of the island's residents.